shravanasati/hydra/README.md

 <br>

 ## Versioning
-*hydra* releases follow semantic versioning, where every release is in the form *x.y.z* form, where:
+*hydra* releases follow semantic versioning, where every release is in the *x.y.z* form, where:
 - *x* is the MAJOR version and is incremented when a backwards incompatible change to hydra is made.
 - *y* is the MINOR version and is incremented when a backwards compatible change to hydra is made, like changing dependencies or adding a new function, method, struct field, or type.
 - *z* is the PATCH version and is incremented after making minor changes that don't affect hydra's public API or dependencies, like fixing a bug.